anasty17/mirror-leech-telegram-bot/README.md

 - Sudo settings to control users feeds
 - All functions have been improved using buttons from one command.

-## Rclone

-- Transfer (download/upload/clone-server-side) without or with random service accounts (global and user option)
-- Ability to choose config, remote and path from list with or without buttons (global, user and task option)
-- Ability to set flags for each task or globally from config (global, user and task option)
-- Abitity to select specific files or folders to download/copy using buttons (task option)
-- Rclone.conf (global and user option)
-- Rclone serve for combine remote to use it as index from all remotes (global option)
-- Upload destination (global, user and task option)

 ## Overall

 - Docker image support for linux `amd64, arm64/v8, arm/v7`